 Called a “floricycle” by Frank Lloyd Wright, this semi-circle of blooming bushes and flowering plants was part of the original design for the house, which was completed in 1905.
 The lush landscape separated the home from the street and created an extension of the veranda overlooking the corner of Summit Avenue and Jewett Parkway.
 This blending of interior and exterior spaces was a signature of Wright’s and, if the photographic record is to be believed, the Martins loved spending time and celebrating family events in their outdoor “room.”

 Like other portions of the campus, the Martin House gardens were destroyed or lost to neglect over time as the house was abandoned and then changed hands in the intervening years before the Martin House Restoration Corp. took on the challenge of restoring the once great estate to its former glory in the mid-‘90s.
 The rehabilitation of the gardens represents the capstone and completion of that 25-year endeavor and visitors are finally able to fully experience the vision Frank Lloyd Wright had for the Martin property.

-Although the house is currently closed until further notice in response to the coronavirus, the gardens provide an opportunity, whether from a car, a bike or on foot, to see the creative genius of Frank Lloyd Wright in full flower — and to make plans to return once the tour schedule resumes.
+The gardens provide an opportunity, whether from a car, a bike or on foot, to see the creative genius of Frank Lloyd Wright in full flower.